TehShrike/canon-reader/readme.md

 	- An easy, documented way for other sites to generate a link to a book/chapter/verse
 - Fast
 	- Text should all be pre-downloaded
-	- Opening a new book should take <100ms, including render time
+	- Opening a new book should take <50ms, including render time.
 	- No loading spinners

 ## Stretch goals